T

 museum

-Formerly the Prince of Wales Museum, this grand institution houses a diverse collection of Indian art, archaeology, and natural history.
-Its Indo-Saracenic architecture is as impressive as its exhibits.
+Formerly the Prince of Wales Museum, this impressive museum houses a vast collection of Indian art, archaeology, and natural history.
+Its Indo-Saracenic architecture is also noteworthy.

 A short walk from the Gateway of India.